WorkNode1/Getting_and_Cleaning_Data/README.md

 work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-Project Deliverables:
+Project Deliverables:<br>
-	1) a tidy data set as described below,
+	1) a tidy data set as described below,<br>
-	2) a link to a Github repository with your script for performing the analysis
+	2) a link to a Github repository with your script for performing the analysis<br>
+	3) a code book, called CodeBook.md, that describes:<br>
+		the variables,<br>
+		the data,<br>
-	3) a code book, called CodeBook.md, that describes: the variables, the data, any transformations or work performed to clean up the data.
+		any transformations or work performed to clean up the data.<br>

 Background
 ==========